 Part of the Warrington College of Business Administration, the Center for Entrepreneurship & Innovation offers a certificate program in new venture creation that is open to any graduate student at UF.
 In addition, the center’s GatorNest program develops solutions for problems facing early-stage ventures.

-The mission of the Center of Excellence for Regenerative Health Biotechnology is to stimulate promising research and facilitate commercialization of technologies that will provide treatments and cures for human diseases.
+The center stimulates promising research and facilitate commercialization of technologies that will provide treatments and cures for human diseases.
 Located in Alachua's Progress Corporate Park, the centers activities include education, translational research, and biopharmaceutical manufacturing.
 Florida Biologix®, the center's biopharmaceutical manufacturing and testing services facility, provides a broad range of drug development services.